-Based on these examples, it is plausible that rare and extreme events may also affect the OC burial efficiency and distribution in Bute Inlet.
-It was recently shown that most turbidity currents (~90 %) dissipate within the shallowest-water (< 200 m depth and < 12 km along channel from the delta) part of Bute Inlet, whereas less frequent (~10%) events rework this material and progressively shuffle it downstream to the lobe (Heijnen et al., in review).
+Based on these examples, it is plausible that rare and extreme events may also affect the OC burial efficiency and distribution in Bute Inlet, potentially increasing our burial efficiency estimate.
+It was recently shown that most turbidity currents (~90 %) dissipate within the shallowest-water (< 200 m depth and < 12 km along channel from the delta) part of Bute Inlet, whereas less frequent (~10%) events rework this material and progressively shuffle it downstream to the lobe (Heijnen et al., 2022).
 We further suspect that rare long runout events can flush material to the distal flat basin, as evidenced by thick sandy accumulations found at >3 m depth in 8 m long piston cores collected in the distal basin at the location of core 15 (Fig. 3, Heerema, 2021).
 Based on our OC burial efficiency estimates (i.e., 50 to 70 % over decennial to centennial timescales, respectively), it appears that OC burial efficiency is higher when considering longer timescales, which are more likely to integrate some large events than shorter timescales.

 An example of rare and large event occurred in the Bute Inlet area on 28 November 2020 when a glacial lake outburst flood took place at Elliot Creek, which is a tributary of Southgate River (Fig. 1).
-This outburst flood caused an exceptionally large landslide involving 15 million cubic meters of terrestrial material, some of which was released into the Southgate River, ultimately discharging into Bute Inlet (Geertsema et al., in review, https://blogs.agu.org/landslideblog/2020/12/16/bute-inlet-landslide/).
+This outburst flood caused an exceptionally large landslide involving 15 million cubic meters of terrestrial material, some of which was released into the Southgate River, ultimately discharging into Bute Inlet (Geertsema et al., 2002,).
 The impact of this event on the OC burial in Bute Inlet is yet to be determined and compared with the pre-event OC fluxes presented in this study, but it may help to understand sediment and OC delivery in most infrequent but large magnitude events.

 6. Conclusion